kieranknowles1/nixcfg/readme.md

 Tasks I want to complete in the future.
 I'm tracking these here rather than in issues so I can do all my work in one place.

-- [ ] Automate updates of packages.
+- ❎ Automate updates of packages.
+(Not planned)
-- [ ] Build an ISO with the configuration. [https://www.youtube.com/watch?v=-G8mN6HJSZE](https://www.youtube.com/watch?v=-G8mN6HJSZE)
+- ❎ Build an ISO with the configuration. [https://www.youtube.com/watch?v=-G8mN6HJSZE](https://www.youtube.com/watch?v=-G8mN6HJSZE) (Not planned)
-- [ ] Preview changes before applying them. [https://www.youtube.com/watch?v=DnA4xNTrrqY](https://www.youtube.com/watch?v=DnA4xNTrrqY)
+- [x] Preview changes before applying them. [https://www.youtube.com/watch?v=DnA4xNTrrqY](https://www.youtube.com/watch?v=DnA4xNTrrqY)
 - [ ] Generate documentation rather than doing it manually
 - [ ] Set keyboard shortcuts
   - [ ] `Ctrl+Shift+Escape` to open System Monitor